-DSA Approval and Insurance Coverage: Recently, it was discovered that Whale Gulch School had not gone through the required Division of State Architect (DSA) approval process, which has resulted in a lack of coverage for this portion of the school under the district's liability insurance.
+DSA Approval and Insurance Coverage: Recently, it was discovered that Whale Gulch School had not gone through the required Division of State Architect (DSA) approval process decades ago, which has resulted in a lack of coverage for this portion of the school under the district's liability insurance.
 While insurance will continue to cover the school, it is contingent upon the district demonstrating progress toward meeting DSA approval requirements.
-The funding requested through this proposal will allow the district to address the fire alarm system-a known issue that requires immediate attention-will ensure that the district maintains its insurance coverage while a long-term plan is developed.
+A separate application for funding was requested through this RFP that will allow the district to hire an architect to perform a thorough analysis of the facility's needs and develop a comprehensive plan to achieve DSA compliance.
+In the meantime, addressing the sidewalk pathways and railings-known issues that require immediate attention-will ensure that the district maintains its insurance coverage while a long-term plan is developed.